 Support homeless individuals, families, and youth to exit homelessness and obtain stable housing;

-- Leverage and align public and private philanthropic resources, leading to more strategic investments;
+Leverage and align public and private philanthropic resources, leading to more strategic and sustained investment in the homeless services system; and

 The Community Foundation is laying the groundwork for the launch of this partnership and currently engaged in the next phase of program design and fundraising planning.
 As a starting point, we are focused on our most vulnerable neighbors, those who have no or extremely low/very low income (0-50% AMI).
 Our approach will focus on expanding the supply of supportive housing more quickly and supporting nonprofit provider capacity to serve people exiting homelessness more efficiently and effectively.

 The Community Foundation has a long history of making investments to help people meet basic needs for shelter and housing.
 In 2008, we galvanized the generosity of our community to establish the Neighbors in Need Fund which raised $5 million in aid for neighbors hit hardest by the economic crisis and to support advocacy and systems change.
 In 2014, we commissioned the study, Housing Security in Greater Washington, the first of its kind to quantify the need for shelter and housing across a range of income levels and inform strategic investments by the private and public sector.
 Many of our donors have given significantly in this area for the past 40+ years, including millions of dollars for the preservation of affordable housing in the District in addition to housing advocacy and community organizing.
 And in the past two years, our Fund for Children, Youth and Families has awarded over $2 million for Stable Homes/Stable Families in the region.